Jay-Davis-191/BrainBlitz-Flutter/README.md

-# Student Helper - Flutter
+# BrainBlitz - Flutter

 ## Description
 This project is a remake of a previous app I created but developed using Flutter and NodeJS.
-The original was a native Android app using Android Studio, which can be found under my other repositories called Student Helper.
+The original was a native Android app using Android Studio, which can be found under my other repositories called BrainBlitz.

 This project involves three major features: Reminders, Flashcards and a fun twist on the math game from the show, 8 Out of 10 Cats does Countdown.
 This project is aimed to helped students (uni students included), with their engagement and management of their studies and tasks.